eliasmagn/QloApps_LIKK/README.md

 ## Resident-Focused Front Office

 - The theme header no longer invokes `HOOK_TOP`, `displayTopColumn`, or left/right column placeholders.
 Instead it renders a static residency navigation bar with anchors for residences, studios & ateliers, dining, programme spaces, and contact along with direct resident-service shortcuts and support contacts.
-- The home page now includes a residency showcase block sourced from the new resource taxonomy tables so rooms, ateliers, gastronomy and programme spaces present real metadata (capacity, availability posture, timezone) instead of mock content.
+- The home page now renders the storytelling landing so residencies, ateliers, gastronomy and programme spaces share live availability snapshots, compact profile cards, package highlights and inquiry CTAs without relying on module hooks.
 - The hotel description ribbon is rendered inline from configuration values so the chain name and tagline stay visible without needing module hooks.
 - Legacy e-commerce widgets (`blockcart`, `blockuserinfo`, `blockmyaccount`, `blocknewsletter`, `blocksocial`) have been removed from both `themes/hotel-reservation-theme/modules/` and `modules/`, and their default hook assignments have been stripped from installation metadata so fresh installs or upgrades never attempt to load them.
 - Core controllers now guard newsletter integration points so missing modules do not trigger autoload errors on identity or authentication flows.